ferologics/Colorswift/README.md

   $ killall Finder

-##### and navigate to directory: ~"your disk"/Users/"your username"/Library/Developer/Xcode/UserData/FontAndColorThemes
+##### and copy the theme to directory: ~"your disk"/Users/"your username"/Library/Developer/Xcode/UserData/FontAndColorThemes

 It has eye saving colors and perfect contrast, which is great for night and day programming.